-Secure Access Service Edge or SASE is an identity-centric service offer that has evolved through the convergence of Network-as-a-service (WAN, SD-WAN etc.) and Security-as-a-Service (firewall, Secure Web Gateway, etc) offers.
+Secure access service edge or SASE is an identity-centric security technology that has evolved through the convergence of network as a service (WAN, SD-WAN etc.) and security as a service (firewall, secure web gateway, etc.) solutions.

 Security policies need to be living and breathing documents at the best of times.
-So, it’s important to periodically revisit, update, and communicate them to people to ensure their continued relevance given the evolution of the threat landscape, new ways of working and regulatory changes.
+So, it’s important to periodically revisit, update, and communicate them to ensure their continued relevance, given the evolution of the threat landscape, new ways of working and regulatory changes.

-There are several compliance frameworks that might apply to you (e.g., NIST, HIPPAA, PCD-DSS, GDPR) depending on your industry, and your security policies should take them into account.
-The policies you put in place must ensure you meet your regulatory and compliance obligations in a world where sensitive data might be dealt with outside the office walls and address what to do should something go wrong.
+There are several compliance frameworks that might apply to you depending on your industry, and your security policies should take them into account.
+The policies you put in place must be designed to meet your regulatory and compliance obligations in a world where sensitive data might be dealt with outside the office walls and address what to do should something go wrong.

 Secure by design

-Finally, as you’re planning your hybrid workplace of the future, make sure that your organization is ‘secure by design’ – which means that security is built-in and not bolted on to your digital programs.
-In other words, as you’re building out your hybrid workplace of the future, ensure the security team is engaged early and an integral part of your digital transformation to save you cost, time, effort and most importantly, to minimize your risk.
+Finally, as you’re planning your hybrid workplace of the future, make sure that your organization is ‘secure by design’ – which means that security is built in, not bolted on, to your digital programs.
+As you’re building out your hybrid workplace of the future, ensure the security team is engaged early and is an integral part of your digital transformation.
+This will help to save you cost, time, effort and, most importantly, to minimize your risk.